voloved/pokeemerald_fork/README.md

  ![Example](https://i.imgur.com/KSMvc0h.png)
 ## Not Yet Versioned
  - Fly Will Only Be Displayed by Pokémon Who Cannot Learn iit If Flying Is Currently Allowed.
+ - Bugfix where Dad giving SS Ticket causes him to not move.

 ## v2.3.0
  - Now Able to Access PC from PokéNav in caves, houses, and gyms after receiving Balance Badge.